Demi-urge/menace_sandbox/docs/prompt_optimizer.md

 ## Failure Fingerprint Penalties

-Pass a path to `failure_fingerprints.jsonl` via the `failure_fingerprint_path` argument when constructing `PromptOptimizer`.
+Pass a path to `failure_fingerprints.jsonl` via the `failure_fingerprints_path` argument when constructing `PromptOptimizer`.
-During aggregation, each fingerprint entry's `prompt_text` is matched against the collected prompt statistics.
-A synthetic failure with negative ROI is applied for the corresponding configuration, reducing its overall score.
-This ensures prompts that frequently produce bad failure fingerprints rank lower in suggestions.
+Fingerprints are grouped by their prompt text and counted.
+If the number of fingerprints associated with a prompt configuration exceeds the `fingerprint_threshold`, the optimiser reduces that configuration's recorded successes accordingly.
+This allows repeated failures to bias the success rate without needing corresponding log entries.